• Skip to primary navigation

 Now we get to play with our dough!
 Generously oil hands and drizzle more oil onto dough.
 Press your fingertips firmly into the dough, creating dimples all over, and then sprinkle with rosemary and flaky sea salt.

-Dimpled focaccia dough sprinkled with rosemary and sea salt in a baking sheet.
+Dimpled sourdough focaccia dough sprinkled with rosemary and sea salt in a baking sheet.

 • Plan ahead.
 The final step of resting your dough takes a minimum of 8 hours, so plan accordingly.
 If you plan ahead, you can do this step overnight and bake your focaccia in the morning.